DLvalentine/fate/README.md

 `!gr [argument]` : the same as `!r`, but will be whispered to the author for a "hidden" roll.
 Typically used for GMs

+`!srd` : Posts a link to the online SRD for Pathfinder.

 ## Examples
 `!r d20`: roll 1 d20.